harvester/harvester/enhancements/20220525-system-logging.md

 List the specific goals of the enhancement.
 How will we know that this has succeeded?

 - The user can aggregate harvester logs in a centralized location
-- The user can view the aggregated harvester logs outside the cluster (ex rancher)
+- The user can view the aggregated harvester logs outside the cluster

 ### Non-goals